SSWConsulting/SSW.Rules.Content/rules/search-employee-skills/rule.md

 Where it all falls down...

-What if your people’s skills are stored in another system such as Dynamics 365 CRM or Salesforce ?
+What if your people’s skills are stored in another system such as Dynamics 365 CRM or Salesforce?

 ![Figure: People’s skills are often stored in Dynamics 365 CRM or Salesforce](extending-ad-4.png)